 Plan contributions are held by the Trustee and accumulated in individual participant accounts.
-Pursuant to the terms of the Plan, participants may make tax-deferred contributions and beginning in April 2017, Roth 401(k) contributions of up to 50% of their "eligible compensation" (as defined under the Plan), subject to lower limits for "highly compensated employees" (as defined under the Code).
+Pursuant to the terms of the Plan, participants may make tax-deferred contributions and beginning in April 2017, Roth 401(k) contributions of up to 50% of "eligible compensation" (as defined under the Plan), subject to lower limits for "highly compensated employees" (as defined under the Code).
 In 2018 and 2017, the sum of each participant's annual tax-deferred contributions and Roth 401(k) contributions were limited by the Code to \$18.5 and \$18.0, respectively.
 During the year in which a participant attains age 50 (and in subsequent years), the participant may elect to make additional unmatched, pretax "catch up" contributions and/or Roth "catch up" contributions.
 In 2018 and 2017, participants that met this requirement were permitted to make "catch up" contributions of up to \$6.0.

-The Plan permits participants to make after-tax contributions, and also to elect to automatically make after-tax contributions after reaching the dollar limitation on tax-deferred contributions and/or Roth 401(k)

-contributions.
-The sum of tax-deferred, Roth 401(k) contributions and after-tax contributions may not exceed 50% of the participant's total eligible compensation (lower limitations apply to participants who are highly compensated employees).
+The Plan permits participants to make after-tax contributions and also permits participants to elect to automatically switch to making after-tax contributions after reaching the dollar limitation on tax-deferred contributions and/or Roth 401(k) contributions.
+The sum of tax-deferred contributions, Roth 401(k) contributions, and after-tax contributions may not exceed 50% of eligible compensation (lower limitations apply to participants who are highly compensated employees).

-Participants eligible to make tax-deferred contributions and/or Roth 401(k) contributions may roll over balances from another eligible taxqualified retirement plan or individual retirement account into the Plan.
-Eligible employees who have neither enrolled in the Plan nor affirmatively declined enrollment in the Plan are automatically enrolled and are deemed to have elected to make tax-deferred contributions equal to 3% of their eligible compensation.
-In addition, participants who are automatically enrolled by Fortune Brands have their contribution rate increased by 1% (unless it would cause the participant's deferral rate to exceed 6%) annually in May unless they affirmatively declined participation in the automatic increase program.
+Participants eligible to make tax-deferred contributions and/or Roth 401(k) contributions may roll over balances from another eligible tax-qualified retirement plan or an individual retirement account into the Plan.
+Eligible employees who have neither enrolled in the Plan nor affirmatively declined enrollment in the Plan become automatically enrolled and are deemed to have elected to make tax-deferred contributions equal to 3% of their eligible compensation.
+In addition, participants who are automatically enrolled have their contribution rate increased by 1% (unless it would cause the participant's deferral rate to exceed 6%) annually in May unless they affirmatively declined participation in the automatic increase program.
 Participants that affirmatively elect to participate in the automatic deferral increase program may elect to increase their contributions by between 1% and 6% each year until they reach the maximum allowable percentage described above.
 Participants may elect to change or discontinue their participation in the automatic enrollment and automatic deferral rate increase programs at any time.

-The Companies, except Therma-Tru and Woodcrafters, provide a matching contribution (in varying amounts stated in the Plan) on a participant's elective contributions.
+The Companies, except Therma-Tru, provide a matching contribution (in varying amounts stated in the Plan) on a participant's elective contributions.
 Therma-Tru provides a Qualified Nonelective Contribution ("QNEC") to each of its eligible employees.

-MasterBrand made profit-sharing contributions on behalf of eligible employees at its Kinston location in 2018 and 2017.
-In addition, Moen made a profit-sharing contribution on behalf of its eligible employees in 2018 and 2017.
+In 2018 and 2017, each of Fortune Brands, GPG, Moen, Master Lock and Therma-Tru made profit-sharing contributions on behalf of each of their eligible employees.
+The profit-sharing contributions made by Therma-Tru in 2018 and 2017 were made to eligible participants in addition to QNEC contributions made in those years.
 For more information on the amount of contributions provided by each Company, refer to the Plan document, which is available from the Plan Administrator.